ligato/docs/docs/tutorials/02_plugin-deps.md

 ```

 `PluginName`, which is defined in the `PluginDeps` struct, provides the `String()`
 method for obtaining the name of the plugin.
-You can set the name of your plugin by using the
+Set the name of your plugin by using the
 `SetName(name string)` method:

 ```go